Thu, Mar 02|

 Robyn Short, founder and CEO of Workplace Peace Institute, will share evidence-based strategies for cultivating a workplace culture where all people are engaged and experience their inherent worth and value as contributors.

-The criteria necessary for cultivating peace and dignity in the workplace
+● The criteria necessary for cultivating peace and dignity in the workplace and why this should be a business imperative.

 Dr. Short engages audiences with multidisciplinary research, effective strategies for growing as leaders in a modern workplace, and storytelling.
 Her friendly, down-to-earth approach allows participants to lean into the subject matter and learn from a place of joy and connection.